rumpkernel/rumprun-packages/mpg123/README.md

 ```

 You can be more adventurous with the CPU if you like, we are just
 selecting a safe default for everyone.
+If you are building for amd64,
+you can use `--with-cpu=x86-64` or just leave the argument out.

 Run `make`.